tommyrharper/Learning-Goals/week1/week_1.md

 I plan to be able to explain some basic OO concepts

-1. Read some articles on OO programming - 20 mins
+1. Read some articles on OO programming - 20 mins - COMPLETE

+    - I read some wiki articles and watched you informative YouTube videos on this subject and am starting to become more clear on what OOP actually is and the core concepts involved.

-2. Take some notes on significant OO concepts - 30 mins
+2. Take some notes on significant OO concepts - 30 mins - COMPLETE

+    - I have uploaded my notes on here about OOP, and now feel I am ready to begin writing my medium article.

 3. Write a medium article on the above OO concepts - 1 hour